827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

-People who have OCD may feel they need to perform certain rituals or routines over and over again in order to prevent harm to themselves or others.
+People who have OCD may feel they need to perform certain rituals or routines over and over again to prevent harm to themselves or others.
 They may also feel they need to check things repeatedly.
 For example, they may need to check the stove 10 times before leaving the house because they fear they left it on.

 What are the Signs and Symptoms of OCD?